-- 1. Compliance with the Family Educational Rights and Privacy Act (FERPA), including retention and confidentiality of the student records [See Policy FL(Legal) and (Local)]; - 2.
-Copyright - 3.
-Prohibitions against soliciting or engaging in sexual conduct or a romantic relationship with a student [Policy DF(Legal) and (Local)].
-Additionly, the following restrictions apply to those employees communicating with students within the scope of their professional responsibilities: - 1.
-Employees communicating with students through any form of electronic media shall limit the content of such communications to matters within the scope of the employee's professional responsibilities. - 2.
-Communication with students through a social networking page is permitted only if the social networking page is created by the employee solely for the purpose of communicating with students and is accessible to parents and campus administrators.
-The employee must provide parents with reasonable notice and clear, written instructions for accessing the page prior to initiating communication with ay student(s). - 3.
+- Compliance with the Family Educational Rights and Privacy Act (FERPA), including retentionand confidentiality of the student records [See Policy FL(Legal) and (Local)]; - 2.
+Copyright law [See Policy CY(Legal) and (Local)]; - 3.
+Prohibitions against soliciting or engaging in sexual conduct or a romantic relationship with astudent [See Policy DF (Legal) and (Local)].

+In addition, the following restrictions apply to those employees communicating with students within thescope of their professional responsibilities:

+- 1. Employees communicating with students through any form of electronic media shall limit the content of such communications to matters within the scope of the employee's professional responsibilities. - 2.
+Communication with students through a social networking page is permitted only if the socialnetworking page is created by the employee solely for the purpose of communicating with students and is accessible to parents and campus administrators.
+The employee must provide parents with reasonable notice and clear, written instructions for accessing the page prior to initiating communication with any student(s). - 3.
 Employees do not have a right to privacy with respect to communications with students and parents.